 In the 1960s, when I was growing up in Cleveland, it was my father whose business suffered the effects of lawlessness and disorder.

 For years my dad had a furniture store on the corner of St. Clair Ave. and 103d St., in the heart of the city's Glenville district.
 On multiple occasions the store was broken into.
 In the middle of the night, my father would get a call from the alarm company telling him what had happened; he would have to get dressed and drive into the city to repair the damage as best he could.
 My siblings and I were too young to know that heading into Glenville in the middle of the night could be dangerous, but I can well imagine — reflecting on it as an adult — how anxious my mother must have been.

 When deadly riots erupted in Cleveland in 1968, they were concentrated in Glenville.
 For days, the area was wracked by theft, vandalism, and arson.
 By the time it was safe enough for my father to venture back into the city, he expected to find his store a smoking ruin.

 Incredibly, he found it untouched.
 The pawn shop next door had been gutted, but Mark's Furniture & Appliance Co. had been left alone.
 My parents learned later that a group of tenants who lived in the apartments above the store had come down to the street and formed a human chain to deter looters.
 “Stay away from this place,” they told them.
 “It belongs to a good man.”
 That was an act of beautiful grace in the midst of ugly devastation and anarchy.

 At a time of overflowing anger and bitterness, America desperately needs more acts of beauty and grace.
 It is so much easier to see the darkness now than to recognize the goodness of our neighbors.
-The cop who killed George Floyd showed us the worst of America.
+The cop who killed George Floyd and the rioters torching our cities show us the worst of America.
 It’s up to everyone else to show the best.